G7es torpedo: Use

 The acoustic homing torpedo required a minimum distance of 400 m to lock onto the target after launch.
 The detection range of the hydrophones varied significantly according to circumstance, but 450 m (500 yards) was considered reasonable for a ship moving at 15 knots.
 After at least one unconfirmed instance of a U-boat sinking after being hit by its own torpedo, and another circle-back that forced the U-862 to crash-dive, the BdU ordered submarines to dive to 60 m and go completely silent after launching acoustic torpedoes, to minimize the risk.

-The first 80 T5s were delivered on 1 August 1943, and the weapon was first used in a large-scale maneuver against the North Atlantic convoys ONS 18/ON 202 in late September 1943.
+The first 80 TVs were delivered on 1 August 1943, and the weapon was first used in a large-scale maneuver against the North Atlantic convoys ONS 18/ON 202 in late September 1943.
 The commanders reported a number of torpedo strikes and recorded the sinking of nine commercial steamers and 12 escort ships after the battle.
 In fact, only six merchant ships and three escort vessels, a destroyer, a frigate and a corvette, were sunk.
-However, despite some initial success, in particular sinking destroyers and corvettes, the Zaunkönigs effectiveness was quickly nullified by the introduction of a noise making decoy known as Foxer.
+However, despite some initial success, in particular sinking destroyers and corvettes, the TVs effectiveness was quickly nullified by the introduction of a noise making decoy known as Foxer.
 The NDRC worked on countermeasures to an acoustic torpedo long before its introduction by the Germans.
 At the end of September 1943, it was promptly installed on all transatlantic escort vessels.

-Grossadmiral Dönitz, not satisfied with the development of countermeasures, realized that his brief success against the North Atlantic trade convoys was only a flare up and recorded:
+Grossadmiral Karl Dönitz, not satisfied with the development of countermeasures, realized that his brief success against the North Atlantic trade convoys was only a flare up and recorded:

 [it is] finally clear that surface warfare for U-boats had come to an end.
 It was now a matter of filling in time till the new type should be ready for action.

-In spite of highly effective Allied countermeasures, a total of ca 650 T5s were fired in combat, sinking 77 ships.
+In spite of highly effective Allied countermeasures, a total of ca 650 TVs were fired in combat, sinking 77 ships.